New Orleans Whiplash Lawyer

 Let attorney John S. Williams help you get compensation

 If you’re experiencing neck pain after a car accident, there’s a good chance you may be suffering from whiplash, which is one of the most common types of car accident injuries.
 Whiplash is a neck injury that occurs when the muscles, tendons, and ligaments in the head and neck get extended beyond their normal range of motion in a violent forward and backward movement – similar to the cracking of a whip.
+A whiplash injury lawyer can fight for your rights.

 - Prescription medication